 I do not want to be the bra fitter that I had who snaked a tape measure around me and declared my size to the whole of the fitting room.
 There are likely quality bra fitters at your local stores and some not-so-great bra fitters as well.
-To find the quality ones, I recommend asking the associates at the front of the store how good the current fitter is that is in the fitting room.
+To find the quality ones, I recommend asking the associates at the front of the store how good the current fitter in the fitting room is.
 If they are not gushing about how wonderful they are, maybe take a pass on the bra fitting.

-There are many things that you can do to ensure that you have a positive experience in your mall store fitting.
-Here are 7 for you and I to keep in mind.
+There are many things that you can do to ensure you have a positive experience in your mall store fitting.
+Here are seven for you and I to keep in mind.

 1. First and foremost be body positive.
 I cannot tell you how often a fittee makes a negative comment about her body, even apologizing to me for feeling that she is small/big/sensitive/pregnant/lopsided/nursing/post-surgery/insert self-body snark here.
 Do NOT blame yourself if the bra frames in a store, especially a one-brand store, do not work well for you.
 Blame the bra frame.
 I will attempt to suggest a silhouette that will work best for you, suggestions of what to look for in your next bra, and brands if applicable.